Job Title: Assistant Property Manager

 Salary: $45,000.00 per year and a comprehensive benefits package

 FLSA Status: Exempt

-Under the direct supervision of the Director, the Assistant Director of Operations primary responsibilities are overseeing all aspects of the leasing process, occupancy, re-leasing, unit transfers, resident accounts, and delinquency management.
+Under the direct supervision of the Property Manager, the Assistant Property Manager is responsible for overseeing all administrative and operations aspects of Nine East 33rd, an off-campus student housing apartment community.
+Areas of oversight include central office, student accounts receivable, vendor accounts payable and receivable, budget management, keys, and resident behavior.
 Projecting a customer-focused and professional image through interactions with all internal and external customers is essential.

 Essential Duties and Responsibilities

 - Answer and direct phone calls to appropriate persons.
 Respond to all communication promptly.

 - Check, reply, and forward e-mails received.

 - Perform clerical duties as needed: filing, photocopying, collating, etc.

 - Coordinate resident & guarantor communications regarding rental due dates, payment arrangements, and delinquencies.